Skip section navigation

 When you call 612-262-2200 or 1-855-227-5111, you will be connected to a care navigator.
 Based on your needs and wants, the care navigator provides information and options.

-The assessment by an Allina Health health care professional is complimentary.
+The assessment by a health care professional at Allina Health is complimentary.
 The free assessment could be a phone conversation with a care navigator or a home visit by a professional.

 If the Care Navigation Help Desk refers you to a service outside of Allina Health, there could be a charge.
 This charge is determined by that service provider and based on their protocol.